EIGHT ENTRIES

 I. Konchinsky has been arrested.

-In mid-April in one of the Ukrainian villages, a search was carried out at the home of Natalya Karaziya, a class-2 invalid (tuberculosis of the bone) [see Reddaway, op. cit].
-Her personal correspondence with I. Dzyuba was seized.
+In mid-April in one of the Ukrainian villages, a search was carried out at the home of Natalya Karaziya, a Class II invalid with tuberculosis of the bone (CCE 7.13 [17]).
+Her personal correspondence with Ivan Dziuba was seized.

 After the search her invalid status was withdrawn, with the result that N. Karaziya has been left without any means of subsistence.
 In the village in which she lives the rumour has been circulated that a bag of dollars and a portable radio were found at her home.